riskopy/radarpy/README.md

 1. Fork radarpy
 2. Create a branch (git checkout -b my_radarpy)
-3. Commit your changes (git commit -am "Added lasers.
+3. Commit your changes (git commit -a -m "Added lasers.
 Pew pew pew!")
 4. Push to the branch (git push origin my_radarpy)
 5. Open a Pull Request
 6. Enjoy the liberating sensation of open source and wait